Academic Misconduct Allegation

 Supporting you to consider your response options, including whether to admit to the allegation, contest it, or provide mitigating information.

-Attending the meeting with the AIU or Authorised Officer as your support person.
+Attending the meeting as your support person.

 What is Academic Misconduct at Swinburne?